 3.1 Metaphor

 Metaphor is the essential core of human thought and creativity.
 Since the language of politics is characterized by metaphorical themes, metaphors are a powerful tool for getting to the heart of political thought.
-Metaphorical expressions nourish our worldview and shape our thinking and, in turn, our actual behavior (Lakoff and Johnson 1980, 3–6; Mio 1997, 117–126; Koller 2012: 25).
+Metaphorical expressions nourish our worldview and shape our thinking and, in turn, our actual behavior (Koller 2012: 25; Lakoff and Johnson 1980, 3–6; Mio 1997, 117–126).
 Examination of the context of metaphorical expressions facilitates our understanding of such metaphors and the goals that they are meant to attain in a given communicative event (Agbo et al. 2018: 95–96).

 This article applies the cognitive theory of metaphor.
 One of the most influential works of the semantic cognitive school is George Lakoff and Mark Johnson’s groundbreaking study on linguistics, which attracted worldwide attention and established the foundation for a cognitive theory of metaphors (2000).
 Lakoff and Johnson sought to examine the metaphoric nature of human cognition by focusing on our common, habitual, consensual metaphors.
 Their work makes it clear that metaphors are supremely efficient tools for shaping and creating thoughts.
 They frame the world for us.
-Without them, we cannot really think (Livnat 2014:368; Gavriely-Nuri 2011: 91).
-Metaphorical linguistic usages reflect how we perceive reality (Lakoff and Johnson 1980: 3–6; Mio 1997, 117–126; Koller 2012: 25).
+Without them, we cannot really think (Gavriely-Nuri 2011: 91; Livnat 2014:368).
+Metaphorical linguistic usages reflect how we perceive reality (Koller 2012: 25; Lakoff and Johnson 1980: 3–6; Mio 1997, 117–126).
 Lakoff took this idea a step further, showing that metaphors not only reflect our view of reality but also influence it.
 In January 1991, on the heels of the First Gulf War, he analyzed the U.S. administration’s political discourse and showed how the Bush administration used metaphors to justify going to war.
 By so doing, he demonstrated how metaphor analysis can be critical in exposing discourse manipulations and normally hidden ideologies (Livnat 2014: 368–9).

 Dalia Gavriely-Nuri (2009, 2011), studying metaphors in the Israeli political discourse, shows how they help to portray war as a normal part of life.
 Such war-normalizing metaphors aim to naturalize and legitimate the use of military power by creating a systematic analogy between war and objects that are far from the battlefield (Lakoff 1991: 25–32).
 For example, the metaphoric phrase “Golda’s kitchen” was the popular nickname for the most intimate circle of Prime Minister Golda Meir’s advisers.
 This metaphor conceals a secretive and undemocratic decision-making process even in security matters and other central issues.
 In other words, the “kitchen” metaphor hides what was often, in fact, a “war room” where Israel’s most urgent security matters were decided.
 According to the critical discourse analysis approach, the use of such metaphors is manipulative and helps to depict war as a normal, mundane, and unsurprising state of being, as expected and commonsensical a thing as medicine or business.
 In this way, the metaphor masks the true, terrible, and violent nature of war.
 Such patterns of discourse, repeated time and again in the discourse (by politicians, military leaders, academics, journalists, and internet commentators), help the public to accommodate itself to this abnormal situation.
 In the same way, these metaphors help leaders to convince the public of the rationality and necessity of war.